techmeetup/techmeetup.co.uk/_posts/2011-09-27-techmeetup-glasgow-is-back.markdown

 2.)
 Eilidh Donaldson (@tweetsportcouk) telling us about the life and times of running a startup and where she aims to take Tweetsport, an innovative approach to location-based sports news.

-There'll be beer and pizza as usual and plenty of time before, between, and after the talks to catch up on the latest tech news & gossip.
+There'll be beer and pizza as usual and plenty of time before, between, and after the talks to catch up on the latest tech news &amp; gossip.
 As ever, the event is free and no sign-up is necessary.

 We’ve received amazing support over the last month from a lot of folk in the community.
 Thanks for all the retweets and spreading of the word.
 Please keep doing it.
 It means a lot to us and is mightily appreciated.